M66B/XPrivacyLua/FAQ.md

 You can star contacts (make contacts favorite) in the Android contacts app.
 Mostly the 'star' is in the upper right corner in the contact data.

+Due to limitations of the Android contacts provider it is not possible to block/allow contacts by contacts group in a reliable way.

 <a name="FAQ19"></a>
 **(19) Why is import/export disabled (dimmed) ?**